--------

 • Boats: With many thousands of islands off its coast there are many ferries and options.
 The main ferry centres are Incheon, Mokpo, Wando, Yeosu and Busan.
 Fares are cheap, but for popular islands (Jeju, Hongdo and others) prices do shoot up.

-Despite being a technical island, international connections are easy:
+Despite being a island, international connections are easy:

 To/from Russia, Zarubino (near Vladivostok, the last stop on the Trans-Siberian), there are twice-weekly ferries to Sokcho.
 It's around 18hours by boat and for this reason many take one of the regular flights.